ye-james/streams/README.md

-##Twtich like stream app using React/Redux
+## Twitch like stream app using React/Redux